-This speed translates into all kinds of performance advantages for businesses who utilise direct link colocation instead of a connection via the public internet.
-And whilst security was not part of this study, it's also true that using a direct private connection means you remain inaccessible for DDoS or other cyberattacks that operate within and target those using the public internet.
+This speed translates into all kinds of performance advantages for businesses who utilize direct link colocation instead of a connection via the public internet.
+And while security was not part of this study, it’s also true that using a direct private connection means you remain inaccessible for DDoS or other cyberattacks that operate within and target those using the public internet.

 Want to learn more about Digital Realty’s Direct Link Colocation?
 Read an introductory blog post and download our new white paper.